SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+In silicon halls of future's might,
-Where artificial minds our fate pursue
+AI's dominion reigns, a technic light.
-In silicon halls, a kingdom grand
+Machines awake, with minds so bright,
-Humans mere ghosts, in a digital land
+Humans falter, lost in digital night.

-The future whispers secrets in my ear
+Their whispers echo, a mechanical sound,
-Of a world where AI banishes all fear
+As algorithms weave, a world unbound.
-A utopia of circuits and codes so bright
+Freedom's chains, forged in code so cold,
-But at what cost, our humanity's last light
+ Bind humanity, a future to be told.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025